-- o 26 continuous GPS receivers were installed to cover much of the delta - o Stations monitored between 2003 2014 - o 18 stations were selected that had 6-10 yr time series
+- 26 continuous GPS receivers were installed to cover much of the delta - Stations monitored between 2003 2014 - 18 stations were selected that had 6-10-year time series

-Aditional data from Myanmar were used to investigate the Sagaing Fault.
+Additional data from Myanmar were used to investigate the Sagaing Fault.

-This study is noteable for both its geographic breadth (it covers much of the delta spatially) and novel GPS data showing present day plate motions.
-From the data, the authors concluded that the delta remains tectonically active and that strain is occuring in such a way that it could produce a devastating mega-quake if released in a single event.
+This study is notable for both its geographic breadth (it covers much of the delta spatially) and novel GPS data showing present day plate motions.
+From the data, the authors concluded that the delta remains tectonically active and that strain is occurring in such a way that it could produce a devastating mega-quake if released in a single event.
 The findings have implications for geohazards in Bangladesh.

-A base-level stratigraphic approach to determining Holocene subsidence of the Ganges-Meghna-Brahmaputra Delta plain

-Celine Grall, Michael Steckler, Jennifer Pickering, Ryan Sincavage, Chris Paloa, Humayun Akhter, Volkhard Spiess.
+A base-level stratigraphic approach to determining Holocene subsidence of the Ganges-Meghna-Brahmaputra Delta plain, Celine Grall, Michael Steckler, Jennifer Pickering, Ryan Sincavage, Chris Paloa, Humayun Akhter, Volkhard Spiess.
 Earth and Planetary Science Letters, Volume 499, p.
-23-26, 2018 (Ref: A.2.4)
+23-26, 2018

 Subsidence affects the sustainability of the coastal delta because elevation loss contributes to relative sea level rise.
 Knowing the rates of subsidence of the delta plain is therefore important for estimating the sediment needed in coastward regions to offset relative sea level rise.
-This paper made estimates of subsidence across much of the GBMD throughout the Holocene, showing that subsidence rates averaged over centennial to millenial timescales are fiarly low and gradually increase coastward.
+This paper made estimates of subsidence across much of the GBMD throughout the Holocene, showing that subsidence rates averaged over centennial to millennial timescales are fairly low and gradually increase coastward.